oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Observability of Outsiders {#privacy-outsider}

 Outside actors may analyse the publicly available Status Lists to get information on the internal processes of the Issuer and its related business, e.g. number of customers or clients.
-This data may allow inferences on the total number of issued Reference Tokens and the revocation rate.
+This data may allow inferences on the total number of issued Referenced Tokens and the revocation rate.
 Additionally, actors may regularly fetch this data or use the historic data functionality to learn how these numbers change over time.

 This behaviour could be mitigated by: